Cheat – An Ultimate Command Line ‘Cheat-Sheet’ for Linux Beginners and Administrators

 Next, add the cheat autocompletion feature to enable command-line autocompletion for different shells.
 To enable autocompletion, simply clone the ‘cheat.bash‘ script and copy the script to the appropriate path in your system.

-NOTE: The team has uploaded other shell’s auto completion scrip to Git, which may be cloned and used in case of respective Shell.
-Use the following link for other shell’s auto completion script.
+Note: The team has uploaded other shell’s auto-completion scripts to Git, which may be cloned and used in the case of the respective Shell.

 Optionally, you can also enable syntax highlighting, if desired.
-To active syntax highlighting feature, add a CHEATCOLORS environment variable in your ‘.bashrc‘ file.
+To activate the syntax highlighting feature, add a CHEATCOLORS environment variable in your ‘.bashrc‘ file.

 export CHEATCOLORS=true